tbash/simple_classroom/README.md

 ### Features

-* Slides uploaded my an instructor per course per session
+* Slides uploaded by an instructor per course per session
 * Message board for each session for students to ask questions
-* Quick quiz over the session will be provided at the end for grad or for practice
 * Students will log in using their ucf email, only ucf emails will be accepted
 * Instructors can mass assign students to a course using their emails